-From a young age, most individuals are instructed to get an education and then a job.
+From a young age, individuals in the developed world are instructed to get an education and then a job.
 After landing a solid job, the recommendation is to save a small percentage of each paycheck for 40+ years until retirement.

-The underlying assumption is that we should all follow the same linear path from elementary school until death, spending the majority of each day at work, trying to climb the ladder, to get a raise, to buy a bigger house, to fill it with more stuff that wasn’t necessary to begin with.
-Only after retiring is there room to explore, relax, or spend time with family.
+The underlying assumption is that we should all follow the same linear path from childhood until death, spending the majority of each day at work, trying to climb the ladder, to get a raise, to buy a bigger house, to fill it with an abundance of unnecessary possessions that provide very little satisfaction.
+Only after retiring is there freedom to explore, relax, or spend time with the people we love and cherish.

 You might call it the time-money paradox.
 Most Americans trade the majority of their available time for a paycheck, and then spend the majority of each paycheck on depreciating material possessions.
-As the spending snowballs, many individuals desire a larger paycheck, which requires longer hours and more responsibilities at work, which means even less time to enjoy the additional income.
-It’s a vicious cycle that often continues in perpetuity.
+As the spending snowballs, many individuals desire a larger paycheck, which requires even longer hours and more responsibilities at work, leaving even less time to enjoy the income or possessions.
+It’s a vicious cycle that often continues in perpetuity until retirement or death.

-I can’t speak for you or anyone else, but the standard American lifestyle doesn’t work for me.
-Instead of material possessions, I prefer to have freedom.
-Freedom to change careers, start a business, take some time off, or travel the world.
-It’s not about what I choose to do, it’s about having the freedom to choose.
+I can’t speak for you or anyone else, but this type of lifestyle doesn’t work for me.
+Instead of material possessions, I would rather have financial freedom that allows me to change careers, start a business, travel the world, or spend time with loved ones.

 What is Financial Freedom?